Para español pulse aquí

 - The USDA will not back pay for meals purchased prior to eligibility determination and therefore the parent/guardian is responsible for paying these charges.

 LGSD Nutrition Services provides Breakfast and Lunch Meals to all students.

-Breakfast is provided at no cost to all LGSD students during the designated breakfast service time.
+Breakfast is provided free of charge to all LGSD students during the designated breakfast service time.
 Adult breakfast is $2.75 milk not included.